BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/phosphor-icons.md

 ---
-title: Phosphor-Icons
+title: Phosphor Icons
-description: How to install and configure Phosphor-Icons for Blade Icons.
+description: How to install and configure Phosphor Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Phosphor-Icons]
+breadcrumbs: [Documentation, Families, Phosphor Icons]
 ---

 ## Installation